jupegarnica/garn-validator/README.md

 }
 ```

-But if it only finds one error it will throw `TypeValidationError`
+But if it finds only one error, it will throw `TypeValidationError`, no AggregateError

 ```js
 try {